GabiK-bat/BatCam/index.md

 ## Video processing

+The following section has only been tested on linux systems.
+The Raspberry Pi 3 used for the FlederCam itself can run it, but takes a long time, depending on the quality of the video recording.
+A faster option is a computer or laptop running something like Ubuntu, or a raspberry Pi 4 set up for this task, should no faster system be available.

 ### Converting h264 video format into mp4
 The Raspberry Pi can easily record videos with different resolution and frame rate, but it saves recordings as .h264 files, which generally hard to view and work with.
-Using the following Python code, videos recorded with the FlederCam can be converted into a widely applicable .mp4 format.
+The following explains how videos recorded with the FlederCam can be converted into a widely applicable .mp4 format.
+This step requires the installation of MP4Box.
+On the Raspberry Pi or other linux distributions using APT this can be done by executing the following two lines a terminal.

+`sudo apt-get update`

+`sudo apt-get -y install gpac`

+Individual videos .h264 videos can then be converted using the Terminal.

+`MP4Box -add SOURCE_FILE_WITH_PATH TARGET_FILE_WITH_PATH `

+The following Python code can be used to convert whole batches of files, simply edit the source_path and target_path to match yours.
+The required python libraries usually come preinstalled.

 ```python
 import glob